Bio

 In addition to her work as an artist, Schreiber can sometimes be pestered into writing about visual art.
 Her articles, essays, reviews, and navel staring have appeared in Art Papers, Sculpture, Metalsmith, Creative Loafing Charlotte, The Atlanta Journal-Constitution, The Charlotte Observer, and other publications.
 She was an associate editor of Art Papers for ten years.

 Schreiber attended Atlanta College of Art and received her BFA from Maryland Institute College of Art.
-She currently lives in Charlotte NC.
+She currently lives in Charlotte, NC.

 Schreiber’s work is filled with animals that sometimes serve as stand-ins for humans.
 In particular, she identifies with small, wild ones—adorable, understood by few, and ultimately alone in a complex, fast-moving world.